chingu-voyages/v24-toucans-team-01/README.md

 ## Features

  - Fully responsive mobile layout for the devices with screen widths up  to 240px
- - Products in the Store section are being  generated dynamically via  JSON objects with possibility to use custom APIs
+ - Products in the Store section are being  generated dynamically using a custom API (node.js and mongoDBAtlas)
  - Add-to-cart function for every product on the page
  - Product sorting function for various categories (cakes, sweets, etc...)
- - Product case sensitive search function
+ - Product search function
  - Cart total product calculation and update if necessary
  - Various styling effects: background video in the  hero section which changes to static image for lower resolution, parallax scroll & scrollspy